Blinstrubs is the old Lithuanian noble family of Scandinavian origin, known in Lithuania since 1570’s.

 Family’s origin and geographical expansion

-An extract from “Heraldry of nobility of Grand Duchy of Lithuania” from 1658, written by historian Albert Vijukas-Kojelavicius describes Blinstrubs as following: Blinstrubs derives of Tautvilai, prospers in Duchy of Samogitia and province of Kaunas.
+An extract from “Heraldry of nobility of Grand Duchy of Lithuania” from 1658, written by historian Albert Vijukas-Kojelavicius describes Blinstrubs as following: Blinstrubs derives of Towtwil, prospers in Duchy of Samogitia and province of Kaunas.
 Rich people.
-Possess family crest “Swan”.
+Possess blazon “Swan”.
 It is correct – Samogitia (Žemaitija) and Kaunas province are oldest known living places of Blinstrubs.
-The oldest Blinstrub’s patrimonies were Alsa (Viduklė-Paalsė) estate, currently Blinstrubiškės and Lialkiszki estate, both in Viduklė parish.
-In Alsa estate, until 1736, lived sons and grandsons of family’s progenitors in Lithuania, Simon’s (S1) sons Peter (S2) and Caspar Blinstrubs Alsizki of Tautvilai.
+The oldest Blinstrub’s patrimonies were Alsa (Viduklė-Paalsė) manor, currently Blinstrubiškės and Lelkiszki manor, both in Viduklė parish.
+In Alsa manor, until 1736, lived sons and grandsons of family’s progenitors in Lithuania, Simon’s (S1) sons Peter (S2) and Caspar Blinstrubs Alsiszki of Towtwil.

-In other, Lialkiszki estate, lived a progenitor of split-off branch Urban Blinstrub (W1) of Chrzczon with his sons Stanley (W2) and Bartholomew (W3).
+In other, Lelkiszki manor, lived the progenitor of split-off branch Urban Blinstrub (W1) of Chrzczon with his sons Stanley (W2) and Bartholomew (W3).
 That branch used blazon “Wręby”.
-Later, the son of Bartholomew, Michael Blinstrub of Chrzczon (W4) bought from John Blinstrub of Tautvilai (S18) Raulai estate in Viduklė district.
+Later, the son of Bartholomew, Michael Blinstrub of Chrzczon (W4) bought from John Blinstrub of Towtwil (S18) Raulai manor in Viduklė district.
 Since then there lived several generations of split-off Blinstrub branch of blazon “Wręby”.
 More about this branch you can read in the bottom of the page.